xbucks/go-microservices/README.md

 > 🌀This project is a work in progress, new features will be added over time.🌀

-I will try to register future goals and additions in the [Issues](https://github.com/meysamhadeli/shop-golang-microservices/issues) section of this repository.

 ## Technologies - Libraries

 - **[`labstack/echo`](https://github.com/labstack/echo)** - High performance, minimalist Go web framework